tituschewxj/tp/docs/DeveloperGuide.md

 <span class="semi-bold">2.
 Test case: `mark nn/E0123456 wk/1`</span>

 Expected: Student with NUSNet ID `E0123456` is marked as present for week 1 in TAPro, depicted on that student's card in the panel.
-Details of the marked student is shown in the status message.
+Details of the marked student is shown in the result message panel.
 </box>

 <box type="wrong" light>